mathigon/textbooks/content/quadratics/content.md

     figure: x-media(src="images/skater-2.jpg" width=400 height=352)

-In the real word, it can be very hard for companies to determine a precise equation for their profit – and it is likely to me much more complicated than this example.
+In the real word, it can be very difficult for companies to determine a precise equation for their profit – and it is likely to me much more complicated than this example.

 Still, quadratic equations appear everywhere in nature, engineering and economics.
-In this course you will learn many different methods for solving them and understanding their graphs.
+In this course you will learn different methods for solving quadratic equations and to understand their graphs.